mmercad4/Literary_Lens/README.md

 <br />
 You can edit environment variables like the locations of the mongodb database in the ".env" file.<br />
 Now run "npm start" in both the Backend and literary-lens directories to begin the server.<br />
+Your server is now running and you can go to localhost at port 3000 to access the project